 Some brewers deviate from traditional fly or sprinkle sparging by filling the mash tun with water and when the mash is complete, slowly releasing all of it into the boil kettle and then doing that again.
 That’s called batch sparging but we don’t know why as all methods sparge all of the batch.
 That technique is so close to full volume mashing that we can’t figure out why the brewer just doesn’t go on and do it.
 Anyway, we did a bit more searching and reading and discovered that you’ll find the same list of “don'ts” from every author on this subject.

 We’ll also mention here that higher average efficiencies could be obtained if these sparge brewers could get at the trapped sugar that is left behind in the mash tun sparge water and grain.
 Common sparging knowledge says to stop sparging when the gravity hits 1.008 which means (sugar x volume = Y - left behind in the mash wort) - not including what's been absorbed by the grain.
 To get at part of that sugar you'd have to break another rule that's called "over-sparging".
 Over sparging is said to release tannins and add astringency to the beer.
-So to avoid that bitter conundrum the only option for sparge brewers is to reduce maximum efficiency by leaving sugary wort in the tun and in the grain.
+So to avoid that bitter conundrum the only option for sparge brewers is to reduce maximum efficiency by leaving sugary wort in the tun and in the grain - and throwing it out.

 When performing a full volume mash along with squeezing the grain bag ALL of this sugar / wort is transferred to the boil kettle.
 And we'll say it again - there is no sugar laden wort left behind.
-So instead of limiting the kettle efficiency potential of the grain by milling at a safe-no-stuck-sparge setting, we think brewers would benefit from understanding how to optimize and capture the extraction potential of the grain bill by starting the brew day with disregard of a stuck sparge.
+So instead of limiting the kettle efficiency potential of the grain by milling at a safe-no-stuck-runoff setting, we think brewers would benefit from understanding how to optimize and capture the extraction potential of the grain bill by starting the brew day with disregard of a stuck runoff.
 Literally brewing from the grain forward instead of from the equipment "common use and knowledge" limitations backward.

-Here’s the commonly accepted list of “don’ts” that if ignored will surely set up the potential for a stuck sparge.
+Here’s the commonly accepted list of “don'ts” that if ignored will surely set up the potential for a stuck runoff.
 We’ve added “do’s” to offer a perspective that not only turns a don’t into a do, but also justifies an action toward a shorter more efficient brew session.
 You too can average 78.5% efficiency in 3.5 hours or less.
 In no particular order they follow.

 Rather than grinding the grain at .015 or .020 to expose the highest degree of endosperm surface area to water, most sparge brewers and home brew stores alike set their mills between .035 and .049.
 The logic in the wider mill gap is that the grain needs to be crushed well but the husks left mostly intact as they separate from the grain.
 The combination of mostly intact grain husks and grain bits creates a permeable sediment bed that filters the sparge water/wort into the boil kettle.